Divorce and Debt Responsibility: What Happens to Your Debt When You Separate?

 End of Debt Accrual

-A crucial question to have clarified is when, exactly, during the separation/divorce process will you stop incurring marital debt in your state?
+When two people decide to go their separate ways, a crucial question to have clarified is when, exactly, during the separation/divorce process will you stop incurring marital debt in your state?
 In California, as one example, a person stops being responsible for his or her spouse’s debt on the date they separate.
 Every state is different so it is best to consult with an attorney.

 Note that, even though state law may draw the line on your liability for a spouse’s debts because of separation or divorce considerations, creditors may still have a legitimate case for pursuing payment from you if repayment of the debt falls behind.

 Plus, let’s say that according to the divorce decree, your soon-to-be ex-spouse will be responsible for payments made on a credit card.
-If your name is on that credit card, the court would order your ex-spouse to make payments—but, if he or she doesn’t actually make the payments on time, it can still affect your credit in a negative way.
+If your name is on that credit card, the court would order your ex-spouse to make payments.
+However, if he or she doesn’t actually make the payments on time, it can still affect your credit in a negative way.

 Additional Considerations